ankraft/ACME-oneM2M-CSE/docs/ACMEScript-functions.md

 `(sleep <number>)`

 The `sleep` function adds a delay to the script execution.
-The evaludation stops for a number of seconds.
+The evaluation stops for a number of seconds.
 The delay could be provided as an integer or float number.

 If the script execution timeouts during a sleep, the function is interrupted and all subsequent s-expressions are not evaluated.